-In Praise of Adopting Older Children
+In Praise of Older Child Adoption

 My five year old daughter has been here almost seven months, the most consistently happy seven months of my life.
 Apart from having a paternal grandmother who is a retired schoolteacher, most of her circumstances are shared by a number of waiting children -- maybe including a child waiting for you!
 She was basically healthy, if undernourished, and had spent the first four years of her life with her older sister and their parents, farmers too poor for chickens or an outhouse, in a cluster of families too small to be designated a hamlet.
 She then moved to the provincial orphanage, sharing a room with two other children her age and two caregivers, one of whom slept with the children.
 The orphanage was part of the social welfare center, on the same grounds as the old folks' home.
 The social welfare workers and their families lived on the grounds.

 Having lived with her parents, she was accustomed to family roles and expectations.
 Having an older sibling and sharing her room at the orphanage with two other children, she knew how to relate to other children.
 Having spent her first years in the country, she has self care and life skills years beyond her city-bound American contemporaries, has lots of experience exploring and learning directly from the natural world -- and can outrun all but one of the boys in her class.
 With lots of adults around and in a culture in which all are free to nurture and enjoy little children, she had had lots of stimulation.
 Being five, she can tell me a lot, I can explain a fair amount and we can discuss things.